Franciellyfp/automation-testing/README.md

 Chaijs:
 https://www.chaijs.com/

-# you need to install in your pc:
+# you need to install:
 $ npm install -D cypress

 # how to run: